Deck Restoration: A Step-By-Step Beginner’s Guide

 Decking oil: A special decking oil will protect your deck’s wood from both weathering factors and harmful UV rays.
 The oil works naturally to moisturise the wood, which, in turn, helps fight decay.
 Choosing the best decking oil depends on your desired look, your deck’s usage, and the type of timber your deck is made of.

 Decking oils come in a number of colours that go from a dark and rich shade to completely un-tinted.
-They are even available in colours that match popular woods like Merbau and Jarrah.
+They are even available in colours that match popular woods for decking like Merbau and Jarrah.
 Decking oils in general are not intended to dramatically change the look of the wood.
 Apply as much product onto the wood as possible in thin coats, and wait approximately a week for it to dry before reapplying.

 Wood Stains: Stains have all of the advantages of decking oils with the added benefit of sealing the wood, which creates another layer of protection from the environment.
 You can also stain composite decking, to achieve desired colours and additional protection.